Winter 2021 (Open Now)

 This program is primarily designed for graduates of law degree programs from outside Canada who are interested in pursuing graduate legal studies in Canada.
 We also welcome applications from professionals without a law degree who have some law-related work experience or education and who are interested in pursuing further education in law.

-If your first language is not English, you must have an English language proficiency test score of at least 7.0 IELTS or its equivalent.
-If you need an advanced academic English course before taking this program, consider applying for York University’s Advanced Legal English (YUELI) program.
+If your first language is not English, you must have an English language proficiency test score of at least 7.0 IELTS or its equivalent to be considered for this program.
+For details on equivalence on language proficiency scores please see the table below:

 Students who successfully complete the program will be issued an Osgoode certificate indicating either a grade of “Pass” or “Pass with Honours”.